"Petra, run a Dispel on this thing," Magister Wen commanded.

 There had been a palpable distance between them even as they embraced.

 Perhaps it was decorum?
-The 'loot' was, after all, a ring from her enemy, whom she murdered, and now retrieved from her Familiar's gullet.
-Offering to unlock a chest didn't mean one got to peek or keep what was inside it, to do so would be violating the unspoken norm.
-Perhaps one of Gwen's companions may have issued a challenge for the Ring, but certainly not someone as unrelated as Wen herself.
+After all, the loot was from her enemy, whom she murdered, and now retrieved from her Familiar's gullet.
+Offering to unlock a chest didn't mean one could peek or keep what was inside it.
+To do so would be violating the unspoken norm.
+Perhaps one of Gwen's companions may have issued a challenge for the ring, but certainly not someone as unrelated as Wen herself.

 "The Warding…" Gwen tested the Magister's intention.

-“Is dispelled, a trivial matter,” Magister Wen informed her, generous in her show of support.
-“An outdated formulae indeed.
+"Is dispelled, a trivial matter," Magister Wen informed her.
+"An outdated formulae indeed.
 Likely a Rogue Enchanter.
-It’s not like those Wildland exiles could attend the latest International Conference on Advanced Warding Algorithms and Mandalas.”
+It's not like those Wildland exiles could attend the latest International Conference on Advanced Warding Algorithms and Mandalas."

 In general, Mages seldom wore more than one Storage Ring.
 The larger the ring, the more mana was required to stow items of a particular size and density.
-A Large Storage Ring, therefore, was usually an item enjoyed by those with significant mana pools, such as a senior Magus or a Magister.
+Therefore, a large storage ring was usually enjoyed by those with significant mana pools, such as a senior Magus or a Magister.

-Gwen made a note to gift her Opa's ring to Richard, who had a smaller Medium Storage Ring.
+Gwen made a note to gift her Opa's ring to Richard, who had a modest Storage Ring.
 Her cousin would keep her keepsake safe, make good use of it, and return it to her in good time.

 The rest of her party stepped back politely.

 Gwen took a moment to collect twenty-odd inscribed implements.
-When Gwen examined a slimy dagger, she realised that they were more accurately short-swords without pommels or handles, allowing the blades to interlock like scales when controlled en-masse.
+When Gwen examined a slimy dagger, she realised that they were without pommels or handles, allowing the blades to interlock like scales when controlled en-masse.